top of page

 Charlie Munger: Thinking Clearly in Complex Conditions

 In the late 20th century, as markets grew more volatile and financial decisions more speculative, Charlie Munger developed a method for seeing through noise.
-While many investors chased trends, forecasts, and shortcuts, Munger focused on something else - judgment.
+While many investors chased trends, forecasts, and shortcuts, Munger focused on clear rational judgment.

 Over decades, Munger assembled what he called a latticework of mental models.
 Fundamental principles drawn from a wide range of disciplines: economics, psychology, engineering, history, and biology.
 Each model offered a different lens for evaluating problems, reducing error, and avoiding self-deception.

-Munger also insisted on inversion, solving problems backward.
-Instead of asking “How do we succeed?” he often asked, “How could this fail?” and worked to avoid those outcomes.
+Munger built what he referred to as his Toolkit.
+For example, inversion, solving problems backward.
+Instead of asking “How do we succeed?” he would consider, “How could this fail?”
+He then filtered to avoid those outcomes.

 3 Actionable Practices for Making Decisions Under Uncertainty